Yettybenny/BANK-OF-AMERICA-CUSTOMER-COMPLAINTS-/README.md

 -Filters for Year, Product, State, and Issue allow users to explore the data based on specific criteria.

+- I also used Tooltips to make the state visuals more interactive, adding depth to the user experience.

 ## Key Insights

 Key insights gained from the data: